Heat transition is a bottomless pit - Breaking Latest News

-The heat transition in Germany will be expensive.
-One expert has now described the home conversion as the largest infrastructure project since post-WWII reconstruction.
+The heat transition in Germany will incur high costs.
+One expert has now even described the modernization of residential buildings as the largest infrastructure project since the reconstruction after the Second World War.
 It will cost “a hell of a lot of money”.
-Municipalities in the east of the country have an advantage.
+Cities and towns in the east of the country have an advantage.

 According to Robert Brückmann, Head of the Competence Center Municipal Heat Transition (KWW), the heat transition planned by the federal government will affect around 20 million houses in Germany.
 These would have to be converted.
 For him, this is no less than “Germany’s largest infrastructure project since the country was rebuilt after the Second World War,” as he explained in an interview.